-A black hole is an invisible mass with a gravity pull so strong that light cannot escape.
-Black holes are stars that have burned out or compressed.
-The pull is strong due to the compactness of the mass.
-Black holes vary from one atom in size to the size of more than 4 million of the Earth's Sun.
+A black hole is an invisible entity in space with a gravity pull so strong that light cannot escape.
+Black holes are formerly "ordinary" stars stars that have burned out or been compressed.
+The pull is strong due to the tiny space into which all the mass of the star has come to occupy. they can vary in size from one atom to the size of more than 4 million of the Earth's own suns.

 Roll the marble over the foam board.
 When it approaches the hidden magnet or black hole, its path will change.
 The magnet represents the pull of gravity, but note gravity is a much weaker force than magnetic pull, and only becomes discernible with planet-sized or larger objects.
 Depending on how close the marble comes to the hidden magnet, you will notice different outcomes.

 Stars constantly battle the effects of fusion, pressure and gravity.
 Large amounts of mass enable a star to collapse a body into a point.
 Gravity will eventually overwhelm the star and the end state of a star’s collapse is determined by the original mass of the star.

 This physics project on black holes explores the end state for a star.
 Gather several balloons, three, 12-inch to 14-inch sheets of aluminum foil per balloon, a sharp object, and earplugs or ear muffs.

 - Blow up the balloons and tie off the ends.
 Cover the balloons with at least two layers of aluminum foil.
 These balloons represent stars.